Deepraj-Dey/Pig-Game/README.md

-# Basic-template
+# A PIG DICE GAME

 ```
-A BASIC SASS TEMPLATE FOR A QUICK STARTUP
+A Responsive pig dice game made with HTML Sass and Javascript

 ```